Sometimes I make hasty decisions.

 Was it a coincidence that I got crabby that night before dinner?
 Was it gluten intake?
 Overall lack of sleep?
 Or was it just passing up sourdough pizza crust for leftovers?
 My wise husband reminded me that I was sacrificing gluten for God, and that I ought to offer it up joyfully.

-Tuesday: Three Bean Soup, salad with homemade dressing and a hard boiled egg.
+Tuesday: Three Bean Soup (Recipe available in The Everything Beans Book), salad with homemade dressing and a hard boiled egg.
 But this is what I missed: Not so attractive in a photo, but the loaded quesadillas looked really, really good at the time!

 Leftover refried beans, Mexican beans and rice, and potato salad with a loaded Caesar salad.
 But this is what I missed: Uh-huh.
 That’s homemade cheese, mushroom and red pepper pizza, on a crispy sourdough crust.
 That was a rough one.